We know that, when they visit a shop, customers spend more than when they visit a website.

 Shopping is an emotional, visceral experience and people love to see, smell, touch, taste and try on the things they want to buy before they buy them.

-Before the Covid-19 pandemic, online shopping was growing at a steady pace year-on-year2 but still generated a small part of traditional bricks-and-mortar retailers’ income.
-However, since the Government introduced lockdown measures in March 2020, all non-essential shops closed and made online shopping the only real option for many items.
-Online sales have since exploded – seven years of forecasted growth have happened in just seven weeks3, a growth rate never seen before.
+Before the Covid-19 pandemic, online shopping was growing at a steady pace year-on-year1 but still generated a small part of traditional bricks-and-mortar retailers’ income.
+However, when the Government introduced lockdown measures in March 2020, all non-essential shops closed and made online shopping the only real option for many items.
+Online sales have since exploded – seven years of forecasted growth have happened in just seven weeks2, a growth rate never seen before.

-So, what happens when we come out of the global pandemic and non-essential shops are open for business again?
-After staying at home for so long, will people have the confidence – or the desire – to return to the physical high street?
+So, what happens now that many non-essential shops are open for business again?
+After staying at home for so long, have people got the confidence – or the desire – to return to the physical high street?
 If they don’t, retailers will need to be innovative about standing out on the virtual high street and create a new digital customer experience that redefines retail post-Covid-19.

 Augmented reality could be the answer to exciting people about shopping again.
 Can we use this technology to combine the emotional experience of going to the shops with the convenience of purchasing online to create ‘phygital’ shopping?